mbharanya/Learning-Scala/Cats.md

  fa.map(g(f(_))) == fa.map(f).map(g)
 ```

-## Aside: Higher Kinds and Type Constructors
+_## Aside: Higher Kinds and Type Constructors_

 _Kinds are like types for types.
-They describe the number of “holes” in a type
+They describe the number of "holes" in a type
 For example, List is a type constructor with one hole.
 We fill that hole by specifying a parameter to produce a regular type like List[Int] or List[A].
 The trick is not to confuse type constructors with generic types.
 List is a type constructor, List[A] is a type:_

 ```scala